Discover Trim

 History of Trim

-Traces of the Anglo-Norman occupation are still present
+Traces of Anglo-Norman occupation remain

 Trim does not escape the Great Famine